Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Theoretical Analysis

+\end{lemma} \begin{proof} This lemma is based on Proposition 1 of \citet{russo2014learning}.
+Given the history of played super arms (and base arms) and their rewards, we know that in Thompson Sampling the optimal super arm $S^{*,(t)}$ and the played super arm $S^{(t)}$ follow the same distribution.
+Since $U^{(t)}(\cdot)$ is a deterministic function, we conclude that given the history, the expected values of $U^{(t)}(S^{(t)})$ and $U^{(t)}(S^{*,(t)})$ are equal, and we have:

-Additionally, we define lower and upper confidence bounds as follows:
+and by adding and subtracting $\mathbb{E}[L^{(t)}(S^{(t)})]$ we prove Lemma \ref{lemma:decomposition}. \end{proof} Additionally, we define lower and upper confidence bounds as

 where $\hat{\mu}^{(t)}_{ij}$ is the average cost of base arm $a_{ij}$ till time $t$, and $N^{(t)}(ij)$ is the number of times base arm $a_{ij}$ has been played till time $t$.
-We continue by bounding each term in Eq. \ref{eq:decomposition}.
+We continue the proof by bounding each term in Lemma \ref{lemma:decomposition}.
+For the second and third terms, we have the following lemma (where the proof is in Appendix \ref{proof:lem_upper_lower}).